 These records should be signed by the person reporting this and the DSL, dated and kept in a separate confidential file.

 If a child starts to talk to an adult about potential abuse it is important not to promise the child complete confidentiality.
 This promise cannot be kept.
 It is vital that the child is allowed to talk openly and disclosure is not forced or words put into the child’s mouth.
 As soon as possible after the disclosure details must be logged accurately.
+It is not the preschool’s role to investigate, it is the role of the statutory services to complete this.

 It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted.
 Staff involved may be asked to supply details of any information/concerns they have with regard to a child.
 The preschool expects all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.